Regularized Weighted Discrete Least Squares Approximation Using Gauss Quadrature Points

 \section{Concluding remarks}

-In this paper, we have investigated minimizers to $\ell_2-$ and $\ell_1-$regularized least squares approximation problems with the aid of properties of orthogonal polynomials on $[-1,1]$.
-Based on these explicit constructed approximation polynomials (minimizers to problems \eqref{problem:l2regu} and \eqref{problem:l1regu}), the barycentric interpolation formulae have been derived immediately.
-In addition, quality of $\ell_2-$regularized approximation, the Lebesgue constant, is studied in the case of normalized Legendre polynomials and normalized Chebyshev polynomials of the first kind.
-Bound for sparsity of $\ell_1-$regularized approximation is obtained by the refinement of subgradient.
-Numerical results indicates that both $\ell_2-$ and $\ell_1-$regularized approximation are practicable and efficient.
-These results provide some new insight into $\ell_2-$ and $\ell_1-$regularized approximation, and can be adaptable to some practical applications such as noise reduction by using spectral interpolation on the Jacobi nodes.
+In this paper, we have investigated minimizers to the $\ell_2-$ and $\ell_1-$regularized least squares approximation problems with the aid of Gauss quadrature points and orthogonal polynomials on the interval $[-1,1]$.
+Based on those explicit constructed approximation polynomials \eqref{p:l2} and \eqref{p:l1}, the $\ell_2$-regulariarized barycentric interpolation formula \eqref{L2regubary} and the $\ell_1-$regulariarized barycentric interpolation formula \eqref{L1regubary} have been derived.
+In addition, Lebesgue constants are studied in the case of using Legendre polynomials and normalized Chebyshev polynomials of the first kind as the basis for the polynomial space $\mathbb{P}_L$.
+A bound for sparsity of the solution to $\ell_1-$regularized approximation is obtained by the refinement of the subgradient.
+Numerical results indicate that both the $\ell_2-$regularized approximation polynomial and the $\ell_1-$regularized approximation polynomial are practicable and efficient.
+Regularization parameter choice strategies and error bounds of approximation should be studied in future work.
+These results provide new insights into the $\ell_2-$ and $\ell_1-$regularized approximation, and can be adapted to many practical applications such as noise reduction by using the barycentric interpolation scheme on Gauss quadrature points.